LATEST UPDATES & INCIDENTS

 • Reduce our energy consumption through renewable energy generation and efficiency activities

 There is another benefit to our investment programme which often goes unnoticed.
-We play a key role in boosting the regional economy because our investment and expenditure is retained within Yorkshire.
+Yorkshire Water play a key role in boosting the regional economy because our investment and expenditure is retained within Yorkshire on local improvements.

 For every £1 we spend, we'll generate almost double this in terms of additional economic activity in the region - for example, we work with more than 1,000 local suppliers across the Yorkshire region to deliver our services.
 In economic terms our £6 billion ‘ripple effect’ is a major contributor to the Yorkshire economy.